SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 		"3 byte bytecodes"
 		(248		callPrimitiveBytecode)
 		(249		extPushFullClosureBytecode)
 ...
 ```

 We will use the bytecode 246.
-Once we will have extended the interpreter we will come back and modify such a table.
+Once we will have extended the interpreter we will come back and modify the table.

 ### About method execution

 Let us study a bit the normal message send bytecodes.
-For a default late bound message
+For a default late bound message :
-- the receiver and args are on the stack
+- the receiver and arguments are on the stack
 - the method selector is stored in the method literal frame

 ```